refinedev/refine/documentation/docs/api-reference/chakra-ui/components/auth-page.md

 `<AuthPage>` component from **refine** for **Chakra UI** contains authentication pages that can be used to login, register, forgot password and update password.

-Before using `<AuthPage>` component you need to add [authProvider](/api-reference/core/providers/auth-provider.md) that will be used to handle authentication.
+Before using the `<AuthPage>` component you need to add [authProvider](/api-reference/core/providers/auth-provider.md) that will be used to handle authentication.

 :::info-tip Swizzle
 You can swizzle this component to customize it with the [**refine CLI**](/docs/packages/documentation/cli)